shadowed1/Chard/README.md

 <br>

-- Chard auto-detects the Host's hardware and tailor-builds Gentoo + Kernel around it.
+- Chard auto-detects the Host's hardware and builds Gentoo + psuedo-Kernel automatically.
 - Includes ability to resume installer if interrupted.

 <br>